MUSC Bulletin | College of Graduate Studies

-The Medical University of South Carolina College of Nursing offers a PhD in Nursing program with a focus of study on vulnerable populations and community partnerships.
+The Medical University of South Carolina College of Nursing offers an accelerated PhD program with a focus of study on vulnerable populations and community partnerships.

-Students in the PhD in Nursing program acquire knowledge and skills to conduct research and are prepared to advance and refine nursing science as the basis for nursing practice, education, and administration.
+Students in the PhD program acquire knowledge and skills to conduct research and are prepared to advance and refine nursing science as the basis for nursing practice, education, and administration.
 The curriculum is designed to provide students with a core foundation in nursing theory development, research, and knowledge translation.
-The mentored research experience serves to strengthen skills in the conduct of disciplined inquiry, while the mentored teaching experience promotes skills in curriculum planning and teaching competencies.
-Mentored health policy allows students to affect change at the regional and national levels.
+The rnentored research experience serves to strengthen skills in the conduct of disciplined inquiry.
 Program options build on the core foundation and allow students to develop an individualized program of study in conjunction with a faculty advisor.
 The goal of the curriculum is to prepare beginning researchers in a defined area of nursing science.

-The PhD in Nursing program is offered exclusively online with synchronous and asynchronous learning.
-Students are required to come to campus for a week-long Initial Residency before their first fall's matriculation and thereafter every summer for two years for a one-week residency.
+The accelerated PhD program is offered exclusively online with synchronous and asynchronous learning.
+Students are required to come to campus for a week-long initial residency before their first fall's matriculation and thereafter one other residency.

 Students should access http://academicdepartments.musc.edu/nursing/academics/phd/ for the most recent information.

-All matriculated PhD students are responsible for the College of Nursing Academic Policies and Procedures outlines in the CON Student Handbook available at http://academicdepartments.musc.edu/nursing/administration/studentservices/handbook.htm
+All matriculated PhD students are responsible for the College of Nursing Academic Policies and Procedures outlined in the CON Student Handbook available at http://academicdepartments.musc.edu/nursing/administration/studentservices/handbook.htm

 For your reference, the MUSC Student Complaint Procedure is found in The Bulletin http://academicdepartments.musc.edu/esl/bulletin/acad_policies/ under “Academic Policies and Information” http://academicdepartments.musc.edu/esl/bulletin/acad_policies/scc/ .

-Applicants to both the BSN to Ph.D. and MSN to Ph.D. programs are recommended to have:
+Applicants to the accelerated Ph.D. program are recommended to have:

 • A baccalaureate in nursing (BSN) from a program accredited by the NLNAC or CCNE.

-• A grade point average of at least 3.5 (A=4.0) from the undergraduate or graduate degree-granting institution.
+• A grade point average of at least 3.5 (A=4.0) from the undergraduate and/or graduate degree-granting institution.
 Applicants who attended a program that issued pass or fail grades for all classes will not be a competitive applicant.

-• Documentation of current RN licensure in their state of residence.
+• For nurses, documentation of current RN licensure in the state of residence.

-• Evidence of scholarship in nursing science (published article, thesis, written innovation, research report).
+• Evidence of scholarship (published article, thesis, written innovation)

 • Personal statement summarizing immediate and long-term professional goals, motivation for doctoral study, and a proposed area of research (1-2 pages, 12 point font).

-• Three College of Graduate Studies reference forms and letters of reference that address research and scholarly potential and academic motivation.
+• Three reference forms and letters of reference that address research and scholarly potential and academic motivation.

-• Interviews with two nursing faculty (scheduled via videoconference or telephone after the complete application package is received).
+• Interviews with two nursing faculty, (scheduled via videoconference or telephone after the complete application package is received and reviewed).

 • Computer literacy through experience or completed courses in word processing, spreadsheets, database management, and presentation graphics.